Please use the menu below to navigate to any article section:

 This in stark contrast to the quality of the 100-year-old buildings that stand proudly next to them in our CBD’s.

-They were craftsman built with durable materials and have stood the test of time and multiple generations.
+They were craftsmen built with durable materials and have stood the test of time and multiple generations.

 They still stand strong today – a far cry from the buildings being thrown up in the modern era.

-But I believe recent round of disclosures about structural problems in the apartment towers built over the last decade or two for the investor market is just the tip of a the iceberg.
+But I believe the recent round of disclosures about structural problems in the apartment towers built over the last decade or two for the investor market is just the tip of the iceberg.